NveCorporation/Blinky-AngleSensor-Demo-Kit-Software/README.md

 scaled for zero to 360 degrees.
 There's also a calibration routine that stores parameters in EEPROM.

+The software includes ADC routines to read the sensor; digital filtering; angle calculation and calibration; and determining motion and direction.

 The code was written in the Arduino IDE targeted at "Adafruit Trinket (ATtiny85 @ 8 MHz)," and can be ported to other Arduino boards (add delays per the program comments for faster processors).